markteicher/Halycon_ai_For_Splunk_App/README.md

 Real-time visibility into ransomware activity, behavioral detections, and automated response outcomes collected from Halcyon.ai without having to learn the Halycon.ai User Interface as well Halycon Filtering User Interface Dynamics.

+⚠️ Disclaimer
+This application is not an official Halycon.ai product.

+Use of this software is not covered by any license, warranty, or support agreement you may have with Dragos.

+All functionality is implemented independently using publicly available Halycon.ai documentation

 ## Halycon.ai supports the following Operating Systems: